“I dunno. I’m feeling kinda bearish.”

 One major factor of risk tolerance will be your horizon, or how long you can afford to have your money tied up.
 If you’re looking to buy a house in 18 months, for example, you may not want to risk investing in a bear market.

-2. Hedge Your Risk with Dollar Cost Averaging
+2. Hedge Your Risk with Dollar-Cost Averaging

 DCA lets you buy at an average price over the span of a year, which helps to hedge your risk of buying too high.
+One alternative to DCA is lump-sum investing.

 3. Consider Index Funds and I Savings Bonds